amitbanerjee/cv/README.md

 ## in readersFeed empty and goes back to wait call.

 ## It writes the log in standard out.
 So to run use "nohup python newsPortal.py > portal.log &".
 To live monitor, use
 ## python newsPortal.py.
-Use ctrl-c to terminate.
+It needs python 2.7.
+Use ctrl-c to terminate

 ## To test it independently use the shell code - testPortal.sh